amslemp/Machine_Learning/README.md

 # Algorithms

-In my work as a data scientist, I have made worked with many different stakeholders, from marketing to sales (admissions/recruiters), retention specialists (academic advising), to department heads (Deans) and, of course, VPs over entire divisions (academics and enrollment management).
+In my work as a data scientist, I have worked with many different stakeholders, from marketing to sales (admissions/recruiters), retention specialists (academic advising), to department heads (Deans) and, of course, VPs over entire divisions (academics and enrollment management).
 In here you will see projects that apply k-prototype algorithms in conjunction with geolocation of students, classification models that accurately predict which students are most likely to persist from one semester to another and which are most likely to retain from Fall to Fall, time series forecasting for semester enrollments, regression analysis to predict revenue, all completed in both Baysian statistics and Frequentist statistics.

 # The Data